 • respect the rights, dignity and worth of all participants regardless of their gender, ability, disability, cultural background or religion.

 • abide by the rule that junior members are not allowed to smoke on club premises or while representing the club at competitions

 • abide by the rule that junior members are not allowed to consume alcohol or drugs of any kind on club premises or • cooperate with coaches, club mates and opponents – remember, without them there would be no competition

 • thank officials and opponents after competition.

-Our youth Section were runners up in the Welsh Cycling Go Ride Club of the Year 2015, our head coach was voted Coach of the Year 2013, and Coach Paul Crapper was runner up in 2015
+Our youth Section were runners up in the Welsh Cycling Go Ride Club of the Year 2015, Steve Lane was voted Coach of the Year 2013, and Coach Paul Crapper won the award in 2016

 We encourage riders to enjoy events and activities away from the town.
 Our young riders compete in The Welsh Cyclo-cross League, British Schools Cycling Association events, Welsh MTB Series, in many closed road or mountain bike events and many attend sessions at the Wales National Velodrome.
 The club supports a number of talented young riders who regularly compete at National and International events and been selected for the Talent Team; participating in British Cycling’s Youth Development Programme.

 World track champions, Becky and Rachel James, Commonwealth Games rider, Rhiannon Henry, Team Canada 2012 Head track coach Richard Wooles, current GB MTB Coach Julian Winn, and British Lions and Wales rugby player George North are club members.